python/cpython/Doc/reference/expressions.rst

   or ``__`` is left as is.

-- Otherwise, the transformation inserts the class name, with leading underscores removed and a single underscore inserted, in front of the identifier, e.g., the identifier ``__spam`` occurring in a class named ``Foo``, ``_Foo`` or ``__Foo`` is transformed to ``_Foo__spam``.
+- Otherwise, the transformation inserts the class name, with leading underscores removed and a single leading underscore inserted, in front of the identifier, e.g., the identifier ``__spam`` occurring in a class named ``Foo``, ``_Foo`` or ``__Foo`` is transformed to ``_Foo__spam``.

 .. _private-name-mangling-access: